Fall Protection Program

 - Safety monitoring system: A safety system in which a competent person is responsible for recognizing and warning employees of fall hazards.

-- Self-retracting lifeline/lanyard: A deceleration device containing a drum-wound line which can be slowly extracted from, or retracted onto, the drum under slight tension during normal employee movement, and which, after onset of a fall, automatically locks the drum and arrests the fall.
+- Self-retracting lifeline/lanyard: A deceleration device containing a drum-wound line which can be slowly extracted from, or retracted onto, the drum under slight tension during normal employee movement, and which, after the onset of a fall, automatically locks the drum and arrests the fall.

 - Steep roof: A roof having a slope greater than 4 in 12 (vertical to horizontal).